Why motorcycle tyres matter

 I chose the picture above because it best demonstrates this point.

-That’s me, riding a Ducati 1198SP on ‘sticky’ Pirelli tyres and it was horrible.
+That’s me, riding a Ducati 1198SP in winter on ‘sticky’ Pirelli tyres and it was horrible.
 The trouble is, a road legal, track-focused Pirelli tyre is about the last thing you want underneath you on a twisty UK road in cold conditions – on a seventeen-grand superbike.

 If that Ducati had been fitted with a Sports Touring or even Touring tyre, I’d have been able to get them up to operating temperature and started to enjoy the bike.
-As it was, I was nervous to lean it over and not confident about winding it on in case I couldn’t stop in time.
-It gave me little feedback.
+As it was, I was nervous to lean it over and not confident about increasing my speed, in case I couldn’t stop in time.
+Those tyres gave me little feedback.
 In short, I was glad to give the red beast back in one piece.

-The best motorcycle tyre isn’t the outright grippiest, the one with the best wear rate, the one your mates all use or the cheapest; it’s the best one for the bike you ride, in the way you ride it, in the conditions you ride in.
+The best motorcycle tyre isn’t the outright grippiest, nor the one with the best wear rate or the one your mates all use or the cheapest; it’s the best one for the bike you ride, in the way you ride it, in the conditions you ride in.

 Thousands of bikers are tip-toeing around on the wrong tyres because they’ve not been honest with themselves about the type of rider they are or the conditions they ride in.

 The right tyre can transform a motorcycle, improve your riding experience and reduce your tyre bill.

 Even if you’re a fast road rider, if you don’t ever ride on track you’ll get more from a Sports Touring tyres than a road-legal Trackday tyre.